 And there’s nothing better than “O Holy Night” and “All I Want for Christmas” and “Jingle Bell Rock” and “Joy to the World.”

-My heart is brimming over with Christmas joy right now.
+My heart is brimming over with Christmas music right now.

-And December 25 is knocking at my door.
+Tomorrow November ends and soon December 25 will be knocking at my door.

 When I was younger, I knew that I knew that I knew….

 ….I was going to make it onto Star Search.